Updated on: 3/25/2021

-Perhaps the most significant difference between Personal Injury Protection (PIP) and other types of auto liability coverage is that PIP is a no-fault type of coverage, meaning that the policyholder’s medical bills and other losses will be covered no matter who was at fault for causing the injuries.
+Perhaps the most significant difference between Personal Injury Protection (PIP) and other types of auto liability coverage is that PIP is a no-fault type of coverage, meaning that the policyholder’s medical bills and other losses will be covered no matter who was at fault for causing an accident victim's injuries.

-Following an accident, a victim may make a claim to their insurer for medical expenses and wage loss whether or not they were negligent and at-fault for the accident.
+After an auto accident, a victim may make a claim to their insurer for medical expenses and wage loss whether or not they were negligent and at-fault for the accident.
 While other types of coverage will typically be included in a settlement that is determined later on, no-fault PIP coverage is available as soon as the policyholder makes the claim.